 A good, comprehensive water treatment system can help reduce maintenance costs, lower water consumption and lower energy costs.
 By utilizing high quality makeup water, facilities can often reduce the frequency of blowdown or cooling tower bleed.

-Scale and Deposit Prevention
+Scale and Deposit Prevention in Cooling Towers

 When scale builds inside of pipes, pumps and equipment, the life of the cooling tower is shortened.